ichbin54p/w2gc-badui/README.md

 w2gc is a watch-together app where you can watch videos in real-time with your friends! **NOTE** this project is still a W.I.P, feedback and critizism is apprecciated.

 **NOTE** this project is meant for Linux and running / compiling it on windows won't work.
+Using the python client is recommended but you will need WSL for the server.

 ## Instructions